 And that leads us to my experience.

 On Sunday evening, I went to a certain Atlanta restaurant that I've been advised by a lawyer not to name, on the theory that they may retaliate by showing up at my door and making me eat more of their food.
 Like every other customer at the restaurant that night, I handed over my vehicle to a valet, since there's absolutely no street parking in the vicinity of this place.
-And then, like every other customer at the restaurant that night, I walked inside and spent the next hour shouting at my friends in a vain attempt to communicate over the loud ambiance.
+And then, like every other customer at the restaurant that night, I walked inside and spent the next hour shouting at my friends in a vain attempt to communicate over the restaurant's insanely high noise level.
 I am told there was also a meal.